-Refrigerant 410A is a near azeotropic refrigerant, meaning that while it is a non-azeotrope refrigerant it exhibits a very low temperature glide during evaporation or condensation, making it behave very nearly like an azeotropic refrigerant.
+Refrigerant 410A is a near azeotropic refrigerant – although a non-azeotrope refrigerant, it exhibits a very low temperature glide during evaporation or condensation, making it behave very nearly like an azeotropic refrigerant.

 R-410A Certification FAQ

 - Are you required to have a license or to be certified to handle and purchase R-410A?